 MLSA Accepts Labour Court Invitation to Exploratory Talks, 24-25th May 2022

 The MLSA issued a further press release on May 24th 2022, outlining its decision to suspend industrial action planned for the next day and to accept a Labour Court invitation to exploratory talks on the dispute.
-The decision received further extensive coverage, summarised in this report to the MLSA from Cavanagh Communications.
+The decision received further extensive media coverage.

 MLSA Industrial Action Week 2, 24th May 2022

 Following a further MLSA press release for the second week of industrial action on 24th May 2022, there was extensive media coverage of the second day of industrial action, summarised below.

 - Irish Times

 - Irish Independent

 - Radio Kerry: https://www.radiokerry.ie/news/medical-scientists-picket-outside-university-hospital-kerry-282957